nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.4 Search for anime
-Search is a versatile tool that will allow you to search through all available anime for a specific anime, anime belonging to a certain genre, or all anime that has a keyword.
+Search is a versatile tool that will allow you to search for a specific anime series or an anime belonging to a genre.
+Search can also find anime with just a keyword, which would be useful for long or hard to remove anime titles.

-The following subsections below describes the various search-relation operations.
+The following subsections below will describe the various search-related operations.
 <br/>

 ### 3.4.1 Search by anime title
-Search for all anime titles that contain or match precisely the search term.
+Search for all anime titles that **contains** or **matches** the search term precisely.

 Format: `search -n <SEARCH_TERM>`